 Satisfy the explorer and scientist in you by checking out a variety of exhibits, both featured and permanent.

 Check out Cineplex on Saturday mornings at 11 a.m. for Cineplex Family Favourites.
 Watch a family favourite film each week for only $2.99.
-A portion of the proceeds goes towards supporting Free The Children.
+A portion of the proceeds go toward supporting Free The Children.
 It's a fun and affordable way to enjoy the weekend!

-One of the best things about Edmonton are the annual FREE ADMISSIONS DAYS.
+One of the best things about Edmonton is the annual Free Admission Day.
 On this glorious day, the City of Edmonton throws open the doors to nearly every facility in town for the general public’s enjoyment.
 You can enjoy Edmonton’s swimming pools and arenas, as well as Fort Edmonton Park, the Valley Zoo, the Muttart Conservatory, and the Sir John Walter museum, among many others!